Camellia23/My-cute-website/README.md

     <div class="popup" id="popup">
         Thank you for using my website! 😊
-        Your response has been successfully recorded <3 You many now close the tab 🌸
+        Your response has been successfully recorded <3 You may now close the tab 🌸
     </div>

     <!-- 🌸 Credits Section -->